sgchun/nps/README.md

 # Check the results
 ./nps_check.sh score testdata/Test2/npsdat/ testdata/Test2/ Test2.val 0 1000 2000 3000

+# Calculate polygenic scores for each chromosome and for each individual in the validation cohort
 Rscript npsR/nps_val.R testdata/Test2/npsdat/ testdata/Test2/ testdata/Test2/Test2.val.5K.fam testdata/Test2/Test2.val.5K.phen 0 1000 2000 3000
 ```

 ## How to prepare training and validation cohorts for NPS
 We take an example of UK Biobank to show how to prepare training and validation cohorts for NPS.
 In principle, however, NPS can work with other cohorts as far as the genotype data are prepared in the bgen file format.
 To gain access to UK Biobank, please check [UK Biobank data access application procedure](https://www.ukbiobank.ac.uk/).